-ONE COURSE from:

-Note: To enroll in SED 411 and SED 412, students must have completed at least 24 credit hours of courses in social science/history, including ECON 200, GEOG 200, HIST 201 and HIST 202, and POL 202.
-Students must have completed HIST 200 and one 300-level course in Non-Western History, Western History, and U.S. History.
-(General Education courses may be counted to meet this requirement.)
+Note: ECON 200 will double-count as the General Education Social and Behavioral Sciences distribution (SB).)

-Total Credit Hours: 56-58
+Total Credit Hours: 42

-Social Studies Major
+Social Studies Major (N. B. A full proposal covering this major will be on the may agenda, with further updates on this catalog copy)

 Students electing a major in Social Studies apply to the Feinstein School of Education and Human Development and meet admission requirements that include a 3.00 in their content grade point average (GPA).
 Students must maintain the content GPA of 3.00 for retention and, along with satisfactorily completing required courses in secondary education (minimum grade B-), complete the following courses to obtain Social Studies certification: